 4. Check your tires.
 If a tire blows on a car, you can usually just pull onto the shoulder.
 But if a tire blows on a motorcycle, you hit the pavement.

 I’ll see you on the road.
 Ride safe.

-If you have been injured by the negligent or reckless conduct of another driver or a defective condition in the road, the attorneys at DeBlasio & Donnell LLC can advise you of your rights.
-For a free injury consultation, contact us Toll Free at (877) 646-9245 or via our website at http://dd-lawfirm.com/contact.php.
-We are here to help.
+If you have been injured by the negligent or reckless conduct of another driver or a defective condition in the road, the attorneys at DeBlasio & Gower LLC can advise you of your rights.
+For a free injury consultation, contact us at (630) 560-1123 or visit our website at https://www.dgllc.net We are here to help.

 - Medical Expenses

 - Past / Future Loss of Normal Life

 - Long-term care